aaronicsubstances/cskabomu/README.md

+**NB: This project has been archived but is kept here as an example of proof of concept for Quasi HTTP.
+A better way to achieve Quasi HTTP is to use reverse proxies like Nginx which can listen on Unix Domain Sockets.  **

 # Kabomu - C#.NET version

 Kabomu is a networking library that extends the semantics of HTTP to localhost via IPC mechanisms.
 It enables building applications running on unix domain sockets and